 Sounds crazy right?
 I’m a dancer, I should love watching people dance right?
 Lol, I used to eat and breathe dance but not anymore.
 I guess my priorities have changed, or maybe I’m just not into the politics that come with participating in certain events within the dance community.
 Maybe I’ll talk about that in a future post.

 I really enjoy doing things that no one else does.
 I guess I’m a rebel.
 I like to do my own thing sometimes.
 I left the hotel with my friends to go to the competition, but once we got there, I got a ride over to the local mall, I had some lunch, then I called an Uber from there to the pier.
 I was focused on spending the day with me.

 Anyway, Santa Monica Pier had a display that was made with crosses for Veteran’s Day.
-It was cool.
-The only thing is, I wasn’t too sure what it represented.
-My guess was that it represented our fallen soldiers ?
+It looked really nice.

 The cool part about Santa Monica Pier is that there’s something to do, buy, eat, or look at in every part of the Pier.
 There were some cool artists either dancing, singing, or playing instruments.
 Even the little souvenir shops looked interesting.

 It was pretty full of people on this day, but I was still able to find solitude and me time amidst the huge crowd of visitors.

 There’s a mini carnivalesque park in Santa Monica Pier!

 This was definitely one of the coolest piers I’ve visited.
 I just had to walk through this park and see what was inside.
 I didn’t ride any of the rides or play the games, but there was something to do for everyone, young and older.

 I found the love of my life in Santa Monica Pier